felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ---

-# Part 2
+# Part 2: Creating a system of learning

-## Chapter 5: Creating a system of learning
+## Chapter 5: Climbing the Slope of Enlightenment

 > *You gotta kiss a lot of frogs before you find a prince.*